CURRICULUM VITAE

 University of Memphis Search Committee: Gallery Director Summer 2015

-University of Memphis Chair: Search Committee-Tenure Track Contemporary Art History Position Spring semester 2015
+University of Memphis Chair: Search Committee-Contemporary Art History Spring semester 2015

 African Summer Institute/University of Memphis AAAS,Education Dept., Memphis County Schools Summer 2014